+In 2018, the Supreme Court ruled in Wayfair v.
+South Dakota that states can require online merchants to collect sales taxes for online purchases.
 Palm Beach County SUPPORTS clarifying and enforcing the existing law relating to the collection of sales tax on taxable items purchased via Internet.
 Currently, individuals in the State of Florida are obligated to pay taxes on goods purchased online.
 The burden lies on the individual to remit to the Department of Revenue the tax incurred for online purchases unlike "brick and mortar" businesses where the business is required to collect and remit to the state.
 The Legislature should clarify law to require all businesses to collect and remit appropriate sales tax on goods purchased online.
-Additionally, the Federal Government should enact provisions that allow for the interstate collection and remittance of sales taxes paid on taxable goods that are purchased from businesses in said states.